morsssss/benmorss.com/content/rock-theory/imagine-bruno.md

 _(play an example)_

-But, to my consternation, the resolution never happened.
+Okay, my version sounds dreadful.
+But I'm convinced that more thought would yield an awesome chorus in B minor.
+To my consternation, in real life, this satisfying chorus never happened.

 #### So, what key is it in?